biaProjects/java-course-udemy/README.md

       In `Exercises` there is:
         - Exercise 1: It receives X numbers and return the negatives, the sum and average.
         - Exercise 2: It receives the name, age and height of X people and returns the average height and percentage of younger than 16 years old.
+        - Exercise 3: It receives X numbers and return the heighest and the evens.

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.